-When it comes to WordPress hosting, most bloggers and hosting review sites will recommend shared hosting and managed WordPress hosting solutions.
+Regarding WordPress hosting, most bloggers and review sites will recommend shared hosting and managed WordPress hosting solutions.
 However, with good knowledge of cloud hosting, you have a high-performance WordPress blog or website.

-- The capacity of the server can be increased any time (CPU, Memory, and Storage).
+- The server’s capacity can be increased at any time (CPU, Memory, and Storage).

-- You can backup the entire server with all your data on day to day basis with very less cost.
-And each backup will be incremental, which means, you will be not be charged for every backup.
-Rather you will be charged for the amount of data you have.
+- You can backup the entire server with all your data on a daily basis at less cost.
+And each backup will be incremental, so you will not be charged for every backup.
+Instead, you will be charged for the amount of data you have.

-- You can also get managed database servers which are highly available and will have 100% uptime.
+- You can also get managed database servers that are highly available and will have 100% uptime.

-- Cheap cloud storage for saving your website files.
+- Cheap cloud storage for storing your website files.

-Once classic example for a cloud computing service is Amazon Web Services also known as AWS.
+One classic example of a cloud computing service is Amazon Web Services, AWS.
 It is the granddaddy of cloud computing.
 You can have a data center (Networking, Firewall, Servers, and Storage) of your own on AWS.